Last Updated on June 9, 2025 by Dr. Azhar I. Salahuddin

 The condition can be inherited and is usually present right from birth.
 It may increase or decrease as you age, occur after eye surgery, disease, or injury, and even be followed by the development of cataracts.
 It may also be caused by keratoconus, a condition where the cornea thins and becomes cone-shaped over time.

-A comprehensive eye exam is the only way to diagnose astigmatism, but look out for symptoms such as blurriness, distorted vision, difficulty reading, or any changes in vision.
+A comprehensive eye exam is the only way to diagnose astigmatism, but look out for symptoms such as blurriness, distorted vision, difficulty reading, or any vision changes.
 Refractive eye errors such as nearsightedness/farsightedness can also occur along with astigmatism, and your eye doctor can conduct a variety of tests to find the problem.

 Types of Astigmatism